GrzMal/JumpingLines/README.md

 ## Usage

-Load the file `code.txt` into Singular and execute the procedures as described in the paper.
+Load the file `code.txt` into Singular and execute the procedures.
 The parameters for the examples considered in the article are already set in the code and can be modified if needed.

 ## Files